 The Van Pelt and Opie Library is the heart of campus for study, collaboration and innovation with an array of people and services to help you navigate through the worlds of academic information and technologies.
 Librarians and staff stand ready to assist students, on-site and virtually, with research, projects and course assignments.

 Study and connect wirelessly in the beautiful 24 hour-accessible reading room, work together in 22 study rooms (bookable through the library's mobile site), instructional classrooms and a variety of open spaces and nooks – there are vibrant or quiet options to suit your study preferences.
-A growing digital annex provides resources, assistance and tools for your digital projects.

-Time-saving and convenience services include a help desk offering one-stop services to support your information technology and information services questions and needs, check-out of tools including laptops and cameras, and a café with coffee, sandwiches and snacks.
+Time-saving and convenience services include a help desk offering one-stop services to support your information technology and information services questions and needs, check-out of tools including laptops, calculators and cameras, and a café with coffee, sandwiches and snacks.
 A variety of high end and large sized scanners and poster printing, complete with software for creative production are available throughout the library.

 By working with your instructors, the library promotes information literacy, a valuable and time-saving skill for your academic success and to enable informed decision-making and life-long learning.
 The library contains 800,000 physical publications such as books, journals, US and Michigan government documents and a vast archive of print, manuscript and graphic resources covering the history of the university and of the western Upper Peninsula region.
-Access to thousands of e-journals, e-books and other digital resources, including the Keweenaw Digital Archives, a photographic history of the Copper Country is available on or off-campus.
+Access to thousands of e-journals, e-books and other digital resources, including the Keweenaw Digital Archives, a photographic history of the Copper Country is available on or off-campus (using your ISO login).

-Check out the online help desk to connect to us via phone, IM and e-mail or visit us in the library for a librarian consultation focused on your needs.
+Check out the online help to connect to us via phone, IM and e-mail or visit us in the library for a librarian consultation focused on your needs.
 Search online for resources using the catalog, databases for finding articles and e-journals and librarian-created, time-saving guides offering starting points for many courses and broad disciplines.
 Visit the library and tell us how we can help.
 We are committed to your success at Michigan Tech.

 The Library and IT Service Center, located in the lobby of the Van Pelt and Opie Library, is a one-stop information and technology help desk focused on the needs of Michigan Tech students.
 Questions ranging from assistance with campus and mobile computing to starting an academic project using useful and reliable tools and resources can be answered quickly or the student will be directed to an expert for more in-depth assistance.
 These services are also available to students through email@example.com or firstname.lastname@example.org

 The A.E.
 Seaman Mineral Museum is one of North America’s great mineral museums.
 It is the Mineral Museum of Michigan and exhibits the largest collection of minerals from the Great Lakes region.
-The world’s finest collection of Michigan minerals and the largest collection from the Great Lakes region minerals are on public display.
-Outstanding minerals from around the world are also on display.
-Experience the splendor and beauty of natural art - minerals at Michigan Tech's A.E.
+The world’s finest collection of Michigan minerals, as well as outstanding minerals from around the world are on public display.
+Experience the splendor and beauty of natural art - minerals- at Michigan Tech's A.E.
 Seaman Mineral Museum.
 The museum is located at 1404 E. Sharon Avenue in Houghton (near the corner of Sharon and Garnet, across from the Michigan Tech softball fields).
-Hours are January 1 thru May 31, 2012, Tuesday thru Friday, 9:00am-5:00pm, Monday-Friday (January 14 to May 31, 2013, Monday thru Friday, 9:00am-5:00pm, Monday-Saturday (June 1 to December 21, 2013).
-Visit the website for holiday closures and special event public hours at the museum.
+Winter/Spring hours: 9:00am-5:00pm, Monday-Friday (January 14 to May 31, 2013).
+Summer/Fall hours: 9:00am-5:00pm, Monday-Saturday (June 1 to December 21, 2013).
+Visit the website for holiday closures and additional special event public hours at the museum.
 Free admission for all Michigan Tech students with ID.